igncp/environment/notes/mac-setup.md

 - Installed UTM: https://mac.getutm.app/ (check vms.md)
 - Go to settings of mission control to not re-arrange workspaces
 - Disable dictation shortcut to avoid the popup on double control
-- Add a `ClipboardSSH.command` file and drag it to the dock:
-  - This should run: `/Users/igncp/.scripts/cargo_target/release/clipboard_ssh host`